rajsankhe/Pytho-Text-Based-Game/README.md

 1. Collect fire extinguisher from Kitchen or Living room.
 2. Collect things kept in rooms to get rewarded.
 3. Load bullets if required from the Entrance room, and 2 bedrooms.
-4. Go to Guestroom.
+4. Go to Guest room.
 5. Kill Murderer
 6. Extinguish Fire and save a boy.

 ### How to lose.
-If the game is not completed i.e Murderer is not killed and Boy is not saved in 10 minute, the player will lose the game
+If the game isn't completed i.e Murderer is not killed and Boy is not saved in 10 minute, the player will lose the game

 ### How to set up a project
 To collect game data, such as Player Name, Rewards won by player and time taken to complete.